-The Board of Directors has determined that each member of the Audit Committee is independent in accordance with our Audit Committee Charter and our Corporate Governance Guidelines and Independence Standards, as well as the rules of the SEC and the listing standards of the New York Stock Exchange.
+The Board of Directors has determined that each member of the Audit Committee is independent in accordance with our Audit Committee charter and our Corporate Governance Guidelines and Independence Standards, as well as the rules of the SEC and the listing standards of the New York Stock Exchange.
 In addition, the Board of Directors has determined that each member of the Committee has a working familiarity with basic finance and accounting practices, including the ability to read and understand financial statements.
 Finally, the Board of Directors has determined that Mr. Campbell is an "audit committee financial expert" under the rules of the SEC and has accounting and/or related financial management expertise, as required by the listing standards of the New York Stock Exchange.

-The Audit Committee is responsible for ensuring the integrity of the financial information reported by SPX.
+The Audit Committee is responsible for ensuring the integrity of the financial information reported by our company.
 The Committee appoints the independent auditors, approves the scope of annual audits performed by them and by the internal audit staff, and reviews the results of those audits.
-The Committee also meets with management, the independent auditors and the internal audit staff to review audit and non-audit results and opinions as well as financial, accounting and internal control matters.
-The Committee has adopted a charter that specifies the composition and responsibilities of the Committee.
-The charter is posted on our website (www.spx.com), under the heading Investor Relations - Corporate Governance and available to stockholders upon written request made to our Corporate Secretary at the address shown on the cover of this proxy statement.
+The Committee also meets with management, the independent auditors and the internal audit staff to review audit and non-audit results and opinions, as well as financial, accounting and internal control matters.
 Additional information on the Committee and its activities is set forth in the Audit Committee Report on p.
-56.
+55.